Infection prevention and control

 - Department of Health Northern Ireland: Coronavirus (COVID-19)

-- Foreign and Commonwealth Office (FCO): Travel advice: coronavirus (COVID-19).
+- Foreign, Commonwealth and Development Office (FCDO): Travel advice: coronavirus (COVID-19).
 Guidance for British people travelling overseas during the coronavirus (COVID-19) pandemic

-- Health Protection Scotland, Fitfortravel: Coronavirus disease (COVID-19).
+- Public Health Scotland (PHS), Fitfortravel: Coronavirus disease (COVID-19).
 Advice for travellers

-- NaTHNaC, PHE and FCO.
+- NaTHNaC, PHE and FCDO.
 Current COVID-19 advice with links to international information sources (2 October 2020)

 - NaTHNaC.
 COVID-19.
 General advice for travellers